This website is owned by the Faculty of Sport and Exercise Medicine (FSEM) UK.

-The FSEM (UK) does not share examination and assessment data with any third party without your permission.
+FSEM does not share examination and assessment data with any third party without your permission.
 Examination data is collected and processed by the Royal College of Surgeons of Edinburgh and is party to our Examinations Committee.
 Assessment data is collected and processed by our Ultrasound Assessment Committee.

 Accessing your information and your rights

-Members and Fellows can also view the type of data held and update their personal data and preferences in the members area of our website under My Profile.
+Associate members, Diplomate Members, Members and Fellows can also view the type of data held and update their personal data and preferences in the members area of our website under My Profile.

 Under the EU GDPR rules you have the right to: